thunken/CroploadBundle/README.md

 - To avoid coding what already exists, it strongly relies on amazing third party libs, we could make it more configurable.
 - We could make the forced ratio optional.
 - We could handle multiple files upload.
-- We could use events to handle file upload.
+- We could use events to handle file upload process.
 - Make the documentation clearer.
-- Make a twig widget for the upload field
 - ??

 It has been quickly made for a inside project, needs some improvements, we wanted to share the result.